onlyquake/xonotic-wiki/Old_Creating_Maps.markdown

 progs.dat
 effectsinfo.txt

 By including any of the files above, you could cause undesired results.
-Try and use common sense about how you’re adding dimension to your map, if you have questions, ask for help.
+Try and use common sense about how you're adding dimension to your map, if you have questions, ask for help.

 Examples
 --------